 Hated Gary Neville Retires

-I have been amazed at the outburst of hatred aimed in the direction of Gary Neville since he announced his immeadiate retirement on Wednesday.
+I have been amazed at the outburst of hatred aimed in the direction of Gary Neville, since he announced his immediate retirement on Wednesday.

-All the phone in shows on Sky Sports and the Radio have seen him slaughtered by fans from mainly Man City, Arsenal and his own favourite club, Liverpool.
+All the phone in shows on Sky Sports and the Radio have seen him slaughtered by fans.
+Admitted, from fans mainly from Man City, Arsenal and his own personal favourite club, Liverpool.

 He was a model pro off the field as well, he was never a problem for Alex Ferguson and was never on the front pages of the papers for all the wrong reasons.